OpenPrinting/libcupsfilters/TESTING.md

 If you have a doubt in understanding how this format works, have a look at how cases are defined in "cupsfilters/test-filter-cases.txt".

 PRO-TIP: the values seperated by tab goes to next attribute.

-Also, have a look at conversion rules at *`/usr/share/cups/mime/cupsfilters-universal*.convs`* for looking at the input and output formats

 Printing Attributes
 -------------------